-In the last several years, case reviewers have found that the children's needs were assessed and services were provided in roughly 80% to 90% of cases reviewed.
-Updated rating criteria have been applied to the 2016 PICRs, as a result of clarification during the 2015 CFSR.
+In the last several years, case reviewers have found that the children's needs were assessed and services were provided in roughly 80% of cases reviewed.
+Updated rating criteria was applied beginning with the 2016 PICRs, as a result of clarification during the 2015 CFSR.
 The clarification provided more information about the types of child needs to be assessed in this item, such as social competencies, attachment and caregiver relationships, social relationships and connections, social skills, self-esteem, and coping skills.
-There are opportunities for improvement in this area, and it is included in Arizona's CFSR PIP.
-However, this is a relatively strong area of practice, and foster and kinship parents interviewed during PICRs often report that they are pleased with the support they receive and that their needs are promptly addressed by the DCS Specialist.
+Although there are opportunities for improvement in this area, foster and kinship placements interviewed during PICRs often report that they are pleased with the support they receive and that the child's and the placement's needs are promptly addressed by the DCS Specialist.

-Case reviews indicate that provision of sufficient services to meet a parents' needs is a stronger practice area than assessment of those needs, and that practice is stronger with mothers than with fathers.
-Practice can improve through greater consistency in concerted efforts to locate and maintain contact with the parents, including incarcerated parents and parents who have not been involved with their children.
-The ability to maintain contact with mothers and fathers in order to continually assess their needs is directly impacted by workload for DCS Specialists carrying in-home and out-of-home cases, which was very high in much of 2016.
-The Department has been successfully reducing workload for these DCS Specialists.
+Case reviews indicate that provision of sufficient services to meet a parent's known needs is a stronger practice area than the assessment of needs, and that practice is stronger with mothers than with fathers.
+Practice can improve through greater consistency in concerted efforts to locate and maintain contact with parents, including incarcerated parents and parents who have not been involved with their children.